-WWE News: Bray Wyatt Returns & Brock Lesnar Works Possible Last House Show Match At WWE Boston Event
+WWE News: Bray Wyatt Returns And Brock Lesnar Works Possible Last House Show Match At WWE Boston Event

 This past Friday night, the WWE superstars invaded Boston for a live event featuring what could have been Brock Lesnar’s final house show appearance.
 The current WWE Universal Champion is next scheduled to appear at Sunday’s WrestleMania 34 event in New Orleans, Louisiana.
-With his contract situation in peril and the possibility of him heading back to UFC or simply retiring, Friday’s event at TD Garden could have been not only his final win but final live event appearance.
+With his contract situation in peril and the possibility of him heading back to UFC or simply retiring, Friday’s event at TD Garden could have been not only his final win, but final live event appearance.
 In addition, fans saw Bray Wyatt return for another interesting appearance following his “Ultimate Deletion” by Matt Hardy.

-There are plenty of WWE rumors involving Brock Lesnar’s future, and a report about a week ago indicated Friday’s appearance may have been his last one for the foreseeable future at a WWE live event besides WrestleMania 34.
+There are plenty of WWE rumors involving Brock Lesnar’s future, and a report about a week ago indicated Friday’s appearance may have been his last for the foreseeable future at a WWE live event, besides WrestleMania 34.
 As reported by Sportskeeda‘s Praytay Ghosh, Brock Lesnar worked the main event at the Boston show, which was a contest familiar to WWE fans.
 It ended up being a Triple Threat match for the WWE Universal Championship involving opponents Kane and Braun Strowman.
 Those same two superstars faced Braun several months ago at the Royal Rumble 2018 pay-per-view.
-That match saw plenty of destruction inside and outside of the ring with Kane getting pinned as Brock escaped with the championship.
+That match saw plenty of destruction inside and outside of the ring, with Kane getting pinned as Brock escaped with the championship.

 The #F5 spells the END for @WWERomanReigns as @BrockLesnar survives an INSANE #Fatal4Way #SummerSlam main event! pic.twitter.com/khye5aS4Ss